AngelEyeLife/Felipe-Recipes/README.md

 * All other images are taken by me with Cellphone or a GoPro.
 ### Aknowleddgements
 * @Narender My mentor and helping me organize my ideas.
-* @Laimo helped me with img code in HTML for my first iimg added on the index page.
+* @Laimo helped me with img code in HTML for my first img added on the index page.